ccp5UK/dl-poly/source/README.txt

 If the parallel OS environment, you are compiling on, is not fully F90 compatible then the `Use mpi' entry in `comms_module.f90' will be interpreted as erroneous.
-This is easily overcome by commenting out `Use mpi' and inserting "Include 'mpif.h'" after `Implicit None'.
+This is easily overcome by commenting out `Use mpi' and uncommenting "Include 'mpif.h'" just after `Implicit None'.

 If there is an `entry' in the Makefile for the particular combination of architecture, compiler & MPI library, then the user may